Reading Time: 10 minutes

 23.6% of marketers observe interest, choice, and affinity, which is basically to understand the most purchased product or viewed content.
 This is followed by the primary demographic data, such as name and location, with 22.2%.

 Even though these insights will provide a fair idea of what your customers prefer, these are not enough.
 It would be best if you also were observing insights such as customer persona type categories; preferred channel, message, or time of communication; and probability to purchase or churn.
 These together will offer a holistic view of how your customers are and what they might do next to design a personalized experience that delights and engages your customers.

-That's one of the many reasons why 32.1% of marketers are running their engagement campaigns based on previous campaigns' best-performing channels and time.
+That’s one of the many reasons why 32.1% of marketers run their engagement campaigns based on previous campaigns’ best-performing channels and time.
 But that is not the optimum approach.
 One of the best approaches is to consider customer behavior data to create segments, utilize multiple channels as a part of one customer journey, and send personalized communication.
-Our survey found that only 15% to 20% of marketers follow these marketing strategies.
+Our survey found that only 15% to 20% of marketers follow these strategies.

 Even though most preference is given to understanding customer preferences, behavior, and activity, it is equally crucial to understand their journey across channels.
-Some aspects like where your customer is most engaged or dropped off in the journey, their navigation on the app or website, and such acuities play a key role in personalized customer experiences.
+Some aspects like where your customer is most engaged or dropped off in the journey, their navigation on the app or website, and such acuities play a crucial role in personalized customer experiences.

 We understand the path to conversion can be one of the most important metrics as it allows us to predict business growth.
 However, knowing when your customers are dropping-off or which moment triggers their purchase decision can come in handy too.

 Even if marketers are looking at conversion, they are still using digital channels to personalize communication and engage buyers.